 - Methodology - section limited to 1 page, or less, describing the computational methodology that will be used.
 This should include the applications required.

 - Research Plan - section limited to 1 page, or less, describing the research schedule, including the anticipated expenditure of granted resources.
 Allocations are assumed to be uniformly consumed over their lifetime.
 If this will not be the case, an estimate of expenditure by calendar quarter is required.

 - Requirements Analysis - section limited to 2 pages, or less, detailing the basis for the requested computer time.
 Requests for large allocations must exhibit an understanding of application efficiency, scaling, and provide accurate estimations of the SU requirements.

-Please note that section page limits are suggestions, but the maximum proposal page limit is 5, not including summary reports in the Attachments.
+Please note that section page limits are suggestions, but the maximum proposal page limit remains 5, not including any Attachments.
 The page limit was chosen with an eye to making it relatively easy to compose an allocation request, or to modify and reuse a successful application made to another center.
-Additional information may be attached as addenda.

-Project allocations are competitively reviewed and granted based upon the description of the proposed research and the use of technology.
+Project allocations are competitively reviewed and granted based upon the description of the proposed research and use of the available technology.
 They are not vetted on scientific merit.
 For Large Allocations, priority is given to funded research.
 All decisions made by the LRAC are deemed final.
 Appeals can be directed to the LMC or the member institution council representative.

 Renewal allocations follow the same process as all other allocations.
-Proposal writers should be aware that both past usage history and submission of progress reports will be considered in the award determination.
+Proposal writers should be aware that both past usage history and submission of reports will be considered in the award determination.
 Applications for allocation renewals should ideally cite peer reviewed publications that acknowledge LONI resources and only require an updated version of a previously successful application.Back to Top